 Physical Therapist Rockville, MD

 At the Pain & Arthritis Relief Center, a physical therapist in Rockville, MD is familiar with handling cases related to knee problems.
 As the body moves and gets older, there are what seems like limitless ways for it to sustain injury.
+Physical therapists have in-depth specialized knowledge about rehabilitative treatment methods so that the body can quickly recover and restore proper function.
+Seeing a physical therapist can help you restore your mobility, improve your range of motion and accelerate your recovery following an injury.
 If you are considering seeing a physical therapist for knee-related pain, or other musculoskeletal issue, then don’t hesitate to reach out to our clinic today.

 The actual examination by the physical therapist may vary slightly depending on the area that is injured or in need of attention.
 But most often, it will start by assessing your range of movement and discussing the problems you are having.
+The physical therapist will ask you about your lifestyle, amount of physical activity, symptoms, how long you have been experiencing symptoms, and the type of pain you are feeling.
 A physical examination will entail a review of the area of pain itself, in addition to the hip, thigh, foot, lower back, and ankle.

 During this examination your physical therapist is going to watch how you walk, sit down, and balance.
 Tests such as these will help your physical therapist identify the strength and movement of the knee, and how it may have impacted other regions of your body.
 It will be important to discuss with your Rockville, MD physical therapist if you are experiencing any of the following: